infracloudio/kubernetes-scheduling-examples/taints/README.md

 ## Concepts

 ### Taints
-Taint is a property of node that allows you to repel a set of pods unless those pods explicitely tolerates the said taint.
+Taint is a property of node that allows you to repel a set of pods unless those pods explicitly tolerates the said taint.

 Taint has three parts.
 A key, a value and an effect.